puzzleshark/banning-band/README.md

-# Banning Band
+# Banning Groove

-A static website for Banning Band, built with [Zola](https://www.getzola.org/).
+A static website for Banning Groove, built with [Zola](https://www.getzola.org/).

 ## About